Pearl millet: Cultivation

+Recent archaeobotanical research has confirmed the presence of domesticated pearl millet on the Sahel zone of northern Mali between 2500 and 2000 BCE.
+The Sahel zone is the species' center of diversity and suggested area of domestication.

 Pearl millet is well adapted to growing areas characterized by drought, low soil fertility, low moisture, and high temperature.
 It performs well in soils with high salinity or low pH.
 Because of its tolerance to difficult growing conditions, it can be grown in areas where other cereal crops, such as maize or wheat, would not survive.
-Pearl millet is a summer annual crop well-suited for double cropping and rotations.The grain and forage are valuable as food and feed resources in Africa, Russia, India and China.
+Pearl millet is a summer annual crop well-suited for double cropping and rotations.
+The grain and forage are valuable as food and feed resources in Africa, Russia, India and China.

-Today pearl millet is grown on over 260,000 km2 of land worldwide.
+Today, pearl millet is grown on over 260,000 km2 of land worldwide.
 It accounts for about 50% of the total world production of millets.
-Pearl millet is the most widely grown millet and is a very important crop in India and parts of Africa.

 World production of millets has been stable during the 1980s.
 According to FAO, 39.4 e6ha of millet were planted in 1987 with an average production of only 704 kg/ha.